-(2) The cleanroom suite should be well-lighted and maintained at a temperature of 20 degrees Celsius or cooler and a relative humidity of 60% or below to minimize the risk of microbial proliferation and to provide comfortable conditions for compounding personnel attired in required garb.
+(2) The cleanroom suite should be well-lit and maintained at a temperature of 20 degrees Celsius or cooler and a relative humidity of 60% or below to minimize the risk of microbial proliferation and to provide comfortable conditions for compounding personnel attired in required garb.

 (3) The temperature and humidity must be monitored either manually or by a continuous recording device in each cleanroom suite and documented at least once daily or stored in the continuous recording device on days compounding is performed.
+These logs must be readily retrievable.